Mphaka-Mankgele/Grocery_App/README.md

 # Grocery_App

-We are going to create a grocery delivery app.
-This app is supposed to work similar to Checkers sixty60.
+We are going to create a grocery app.
+This app will take products from different stores, compare their prices, and displace the cheapest.
+It should also show the customer the nearest store they can go to buy the product.
+We need to also consider checking the quality of the product e.g. their expiration date.

-Since this is our first app, the only requirement is that we produce an app better than Checkers sixty60.
-So, I suggest exploring the Checkers sixty60 app.
+Note: I'll keep on adding more requirements as time goes on.

 ## Programming Tools
 Android Studio